HSBC Building (Hong Kong): Design

-The new building was designed by the British architect Norman Foster (Foster Associates) and civil & structural engineers Ove Arup & Partners with service design by J. Roger Preston & Partners.
+The new building was designed by the British architect Norman Foster and civil & structural engineers Ove Arup & Partners with service design by J. Roger Preston & Partners.
 It was constructed by the John Lok / Wimpey Joint Venture.
 From the concept to completion, it took seven years (1978–1985).
-The building is 180 metres high with 47 storeys and four basement levels.
+The building is 178.8 metres high with 47 storeys and four basement levels.
 The building has a modular design consisting of five steel modules, which were prefabricated in the UK by Scott Lithgow Shipbuilders near Glasgow and shipped to Hong Kong.
 About 30,000 tons of steel and 4,500 tons of aluminium were used.

 The HSBC Building is an example of high-tech architecture, with its modular design allowing for rapid on-site assembly.
 This approach enabled large open interior spaces and aligned with the principles of high-tech design, emphasizing exposed systems and functionality.

-The original design was heavily inspired by the Douglas Gilling designed Qantas International Centre in Sydney (currently known as Suncorp Place).
+The original design was heavily inspired by the Douglas Gilling designed Qantas International Centre in Sydney.

 The new lobby and its two-part Asian Story Wall were designed by Greg Pearce, of One Space Limited.
 Pearce was also the Principal Architect of the Hong Kong Airport Express (MTR) station.
 Conceived as a minimalist glass envelope, the new lobby is designed to be deferential to Foster's structure and appears almost to be part of the original.

 The building was designed to not have lifts as the primary carrier of building traffic.
 The lifts only stop every few floors at atriums, groups of floors which are divided for specific functions.
 The floors are interconnected by escalators.
 The goal of this design is to add a social dimension and social flow to each floor, allowing for conversations to occur between floors and creating "a village in the sky".
 This was to shift away from the social isolation of each floor which is present with central lift systems.